eazypau/portfolio-nuxt3/README.md

 - change todo to to-do
 - add filter in project card image
 - make my name bigger in header
+- give bg color for CTA button in contact section
+- change favicon design (font and color)
+- add individual on hover color for its original logo color for skills section

 ## resources
 - https://favicon.io/favicon-generator/